Normal Forms of Hopf-zero singularity: Introduction

 \markright{{ {\it M. Gazor and F. Mokhtari }}}

-A well-noticed goal of normal form computations is for its possible applications in bifurcation and local stability analysis.
-We consider the cases that have not already been considered in the literature.
-Further, our results have other advantages such as more simple computations, dynamically meaningful decomposition of vector fields, revealing some possible symmetries, possible application in developing computer ODE-solvers, classification and introduction of important families of vector fields, descriptive study of the Lie subalgebras, a comparison between dynamics of different singularities, and possible applications for more complicated singularities.

-A motivation of this paper is to use the term associated with \(a_{01}\) as the main player in calculations; this is to complete the existing results on this problem with a quadratic non-zero term.
-(Throughout this paper the only assumption is \(a_{01}\neq 0.\)) The associated grading in our approach distinguishes this vector field (grade \(1\)) from the other three (grade \(2\)).
+A motivation of this paper is to use the monomial term corresponding to \(a_{01}\) as the main player in calculations; this is to complete the existing results on this problem with a quadratic non-zero term.
+(Throughout this paper the only assumption is \(a_{01}\neq 0.\)) The grading in our approach distinguishes this vector field (grade \(1\)) from the other three (grade \(2\)).
 This is achieved through a \(\Sl\)-representation for the classical normal forms.
 This greatly simplifies the computations; we obtain complete results on the simplest normal form of these systems without any extra generic conditions.
-Our approach can be applied on many well known models such as R\(\ddot{\hbox{o}}\)seler and Kuramoto--Sivashinsky equations.
+Our approach can be applied on many well known models such as R\(\ddot{\hbox{o}}\)ssler and Kuramoto--Sivashinsky equations.